HHashi/sidenotes/README.md

 ## Installation

-Sidenotes is built entirely in HTML, CSS & JavaScript.
+Sidenotes is built entirely in HTML5, CSS3 & JavaScript.
 You can download it...

 * From the [Chrome Web Store](https://chrome.google.com/webstore/detail/#/#)
 * Download it directly [here](#)